mapmanager/mapmanager.github.io/_posts/2017-10-22-fiji-plugins.md

 - Fiji
 ---

-Map Manager uses a number of custom <A HREF="http://fiji.sc/" target="_blank">Fiji</A> plugins to convert raw data into a format that can be imported into Map Manager.

 Map Manager also has an internal Fiji plugin to fit dendritic segments.

-### Converting raw 3D data to open in Map Manager
+### Converting image stacks to open in Map Manager

+Map Manager has a number of custom <A HREF="http://fiji.sc/" target="_blank">Fiji</A> plugins to convert raw image stacks into a format that can be imported into Map Manager.

-Map Manager can open 3D .tif image stack with 1, 2, or 3 color channels.
+Map Manager will open 3D .tif image stack with 1, 2, or 3 color channels.

  - Map Manager **will** open single color channel 3D .tif files.
  - Map Manager will <span style="color:red">not</span> open 3D volumes that have interleaved color channels.
  - Map Manager will <span style="color:red">not</span> open 3D volumes saved as individual .tif files

-Fiji plugins are provided to make these conversions fast and easy.

 Please see the <A HREF="https://github.com/cudmore/bob-fiji-plugins" target="_blank">Fiji Plugins</A> Github repository for the most recent version of each of these plugins.